Understanding Memory Allocation in Linked Lists: How Nodes and Addresses Connect

 Text is not SVG - cannot display

-Let’s now allocate memory for 3 more nodes for storing characters B, C and D.
+Let’s now allocate memory for 3 more nodes for storing characters B, C and D. Below is how all the linked list nodes are stored/represented in memory:

 D